 - ✓ Some vaccines are not required after transplant if you have been vaccinated before your transplant.
 When sorting out which vaccinations are needed, it is helpful to know which ones you've had Bring your vaccination records with you to Clinic. - ✓ If you have had your spleen removed, check with your doctor about your vaccinations. - ✓ The flu shot is recommended for transplant patients.
-If you receive your transplant during flu season, wait 1 month after your transplant before having the flu shot. - ✓ Wait 3-6 months after your transplant for all other vaccinations. - ✓ All vaccines are covered by OHIP with the exception of SHINGRIX (unless you are between 65 70 and have not received Zostavax) and HPV.
+If you receive your transplant during flu season, wait 1 month after your transplant before having the flu shot. - ✓ Wait 3-6 months after your transplant for all other vaccinations. - ✓ All vaccines are covered by OHIP apart from SHINGRIX (unless you are between 65 70 and have not received Zostavax) and HPV.
 These may be covered by some private insurance plans. - ✓ Transplant patients should NOT receive live vaccines. - ✓ COVID-19 vaccines are an important defense against COVID infection get the vaccine and boosters as they become available.
-See the FAQ on COVID vaccine.
-Refer to Ontario Health for latest information on vaccines and boosters available.
+COVID-19 vaccines are indicated in a three dose vaccine series (if you have never had a COVID-19 vaccine.)
+Those are preferably given before your transplant.
+If you are unable to get it before, then you should get it after your transplant.
+Check with your transplant team beforehand.
+Refer to Service Ontario for more information.